 Icebreakers

-During Icebreakers, the goal is for students to break the dynamic of school and try and get them out of their comfort zone.
-We have done several activities in the past, including building tetrahedrons, bingo, rapid ideation, etc. But I will go more in depth into this topic in another post, as there are a lot of learning lessons in this section alone.
-TLDR; you need to break the kids’ expectations and make them talk to people outside their school.
+During Icebreakers, the goal is for students to break the dynamic of school and try to get them out of their comfort zone.
+We have done several activities in the past, including building tetrahedrons, bingo, rapid ideation, etc. However, I will go more in-depth into this topic in another post, as there are many lessons to be learned in this section alone.
+TL;DR: you need to break the kids’ expectations and make them talk to people outside their school.
+Activities within this section should encourage the sharing of ideas and experiences.
+In the past, we have used Bingo, the Marshmallow challenge, the telegraph, tetrahedrons, etc.

 Ideation

 In this section, students must come up with ideas and discuss them with their peers.
-It is critically important that they do not join by friendships or schools in this part, as we want to avoid groups being formed by friends and not because of the idea.
+It is critically important that they do not join based on friendships or schools in this part, as we want to avoid groups being formed by friends rather than by the idea.
+During this part, we want students to see all ideas and learn about what is being thought of across the room.
+We usually start by asking groups to form ideas with people around them.
+Then, we form categories based on their ideas, and they go to discuss these ideas within those categories.
+After this, we ask them to visit a different category to see other ideas.

 The 2026 Hackathon